Frank Tapp: Music

 While he was still a student at the RCM, Tapp's Rhapsody for Two Pianos received its first performance in December 1907, with Tapp and Harold Rhodes (1889-1956) as the pianists.
 Another work for piano and orchestra, the Symphonic Variations (on Tom Bowling) was performed in Bournemouth on 4 November 1909, with the composer as soloist.
 His Rhapsody for Piano and Orchestra on a Theme from Tippereary was one of his most popular works - it was initially taken up by the touring pianist Marie Novello, but Tapp himself also played it, and there were over 400 performances.
 Also popular were three piano concertante works (1915, 1930 and 1935) using the tune Pop Goes the Weasel as the basis for variations.

 After an initial try-out in Bath, his Tempest Symphony (a four movement work based on Shakespeare's play) was performed in Bournemouth on 17 December 1914, with the composer conducting.
 Jürgen Schaarwächter says the music is modelled on Elgar to a considerable degree.
 Only the first and third movements survive.
 There are also five overtures, including Metropolis, which won second prize in a competition put on by the Daily Telegraph and which was premiered at the Proms on 30 August 1934.
 His overture Beachy Head, which features three saxophones, was premiered in 1938 and recorded in 1942.
 In chamber music there is a String Trio (1909, first performed by the Walenn Trio), a Fantasy wind quintet, and a Violin Sonata (1931).

-Another strand of Tapp's musical output was light music.
+Another strand of Tapp's musical output was light music and library music.
 An example is the three movement English Landmarks suite.
 From this, the third movement 'Whitehall' achieved some popularity.
 It was broadcast 18 times and published by Peter Maurice & Co.
 Other light suites include Knick-Knacks and Land of Fancy.
 Individual pieces such as A Wayside Melody and Woodland Echoes were recorded by light orchestras.
 Light solo piano pieces include Valse Caprice (1907, published by Stainer & Bell) and the waltz Moonlight Mysteries, published by Metzler & Co.
+His Up for the Day suite, composed under the name Graeme Stuart, was among several pieces recorded for the Bosworth music library in the late 1940s.